JeffreyBenjaminBrown/vivid/README.md

-# Vivid-Dispatch: a music toolkit
+# Montevideo: a music toolkit

 ## prerequisites